-TRADERS and businessowners have given their views on the Kendal College campus going into the second phase of development at the Westmorland Shopping Centre.
+TRADERS and business owners have given their views on the Kendal College campus going into the second phase of development at the Westmorland Shopping Centre.

-Kendal College started fully occupying the first and second floors of the building after the worked started on July 17.
+Kendal College started fully occupying the first and second floors of the building after the worked started on June 17.

 Principal Kelvin Nash said: "This is a bold and exciting move for Kendal College and an exciting opportunity for the town."

-Contractor Redbridge started the work, with shoppers using the newly built alternative routes through to the centre to the market and ground floor.
+Contractor Redbridge started the work with shoppers using the newly built alternative routes through to the centre to the market and ground floor.
 The first phase, which was finished in 2022, created a reception area, a social space and several classrooms.

 The new work will bring a mock hospital ward, lecture theatre, a TV studio and production facilities to the campus over the coming months.